-Based on this analysis, the 2024 Plan at both the electric and gas portfolio levels is compliant with the Standard of Lower Than the Cost of supply.
+Based on this analysis, the 2025 Plan at both the electric and gas portfolio levels is compliant with the Standard of Lower Than the Cost of supply.

-The tables below present the Cost of Supply comparison at the program level.

-Placeholder.
-Costs of Energy Efficiency and Costs of Energy Supply, Electric Program Level

-Placeholder: Costs of Energy Efficiency and Costs of Energy Supply, Gas Program Level

 As seen in the tables, the cost of some energy efficiency programs exceed the Cost of Supply.
 Per the PUC’s guidance, the Company has developed a methodology to support continued inclusion of the programs in the portfolio, where appropriate.
 The justification framework includes holistic consideration of the following elements alongside the RI Test BCR ratio and the Cost of Supply Comparison:

 Compliance with and importance of meeting other elements of the Standards: prudency, reliability, environmental responsibility, equitable distribution of efficiency funding